ArunavaCoderEm/Foodify-Recipe-Home/README.md

 ### Spoonacular API Key

 To use the Spoonacular API, you'll need a free API key.
 Obtain one from Spoonacular Pricing.
-Create a .env file in the project's root directory (exclude this file from version control) and add the following line, replacing YOUR_API_KEY with your actual key :
+Create a (.env.local) file in the project's root directory (exclude this file from version control) and add the following line, replacing YOUR_API_KEY with your actual key :

 ```bash
 REACT_APP_SPOONACULAR_API_KEY=YOUR_API_KEY